MicrosoftDocs/fabric-docs/docs/enterprise/surge-protection.md

 ### Per operation status messages for Surge protection

 When surge protection is active, background requests are rejected.
 In Fabric capacity metrics app, these requests will appear with status Rejected or RejectedSurgeProtection.
 These status messages appear in the Fabric capacity metrics app timepoint page.
-See Understand the metrics app timepoint page [https://learn.microsoft.com/en-us/fabric/enterprise/metrics-app-timepoint-page](/fabric/enterprise/metrics-app-timepoint-page).
+See [Understand the metrics app timepoint page](/fabric/enterprise/metrics-app-timepoint-page).

 ### Considerations and Limitations